Warning signs for an under 15 days old breastfed baby

 My baby is over 4 days old and doesn’t poo

 Your exclusively breastfed baby should have at least 3 soiled nappies/diapers/poos of the size of a tablespoon a day.
 If the poos are smaller, they do not count.
-A baby who poops little may not be eating enough.
-So it is important to evaluate the weight development and see if she should drink more milk.
+A baby who poops too little may not be eating enough.
+So, it is important to evaluate the weight development and see if she should drink more milk.

 Orange marks in the nappy/diaper are caused by a high concentration of urine and the appearance of urate crystals.